Logo

 Optimal Drawdown Entry — Expected Value Curve

-Expected value = probability of reaching a drawdown threshold × median 3-month forward return from that level.
+Expected value = probability of reaching a drawdown threshold × median forward return from that level.
 The peak of this curve is the optimal drawdown entry point — it balances "good entry price" against "actually happens often enough."
 The dashed lines show the probability and median return components separately.
+Drag the forward-horizon slider to see how the optimal entry depth shifts with the holding period (from 1 week to 12 months).

 Consecutive Loss Streak → Forward Returns